-The authorities arbitrarily restricted the rights to freedom of expression, association and peaceful assembly.
-A prisoner of conscience was serving a lengthy sentence for writing and reciting poems.
-Migrant workers, including domestic workers and those employed in high-profile construction projects, continued to face exploitation and abuse.
+The authorities unduly restricted the rights to freedom of expression, association and peaceful assembly.
+One prisoner of conscience was pardoned and released.
+Migrant workers faced exploitation and abuse.
 Discrimination against women remained entrenched in both law and practice.
-The death penalty remained in force; no executions were reported.
+The courts imposed death sentences; no executions were reported.

-In March, Qatar joined the Saudi Arabia-led international coalition that engaged in the armed conflict in Yemen (see Yemen entry).
+Qatar remained part of the Saudi Arabia-led international coalition engaged in armed conflict in Yemen (see Yemen entry).

 Migrant workers’ rights

-Women faced discrimination in law and in practice, and were inadequately protected against violence within the family.
+Women continued to face discrimination in law and practice and were inadequately protected against violence within the family.
 Personal status laws continued to discriminate against women in relation to marriage, divorce, inheritance, child custody, nationality and freedom of movement.